 Apple’s next-gen iPhone may be powered by a quad-core ARM chip built around Samsung’s Exynos 4 architecture.

 A new report claims that PC vendors - including Hewlett Packard (HP) - are up in arms over Microsoft's recent decision to enter the lucrative tablet market with its Surface device.

-ARM currently dominates the lucrative mobile space (smartphones and tablets) with its low-power sipping RISC-based architecture.
+ARM currently dominates the lucrative mobile market (smartphones and tablets) with its low-power sipping RISC chips.
+And Intel?